zyshi0216/zyshi0216.github.io/_pages/about.md

 <br>
 [DOI:10.1109/TAES.2023.3303854](https://ieeexplore.ieee.org/document/10214303)
 <br>
-Project:The Natural Science Basic Research Program of Shaanxi (No. 2022JQ-593);
-Key Research and Development Program of Shaanxi Provincial Department of Science and Technology(No. 2022GY-089)
 - The UAV trajectory prediction model based on flight state recognition proposed in this paper will play a crucial role in the field of intelligent autonomous UAV flight in the future, which provides assistance for autonomous flying UAVs in recognizing their own flight states and predicting their trajectories.